top of page

 Choosing the right homeschooling option in Virginia requires careful consideration of your family's needs, beliefs, and educational goals.
 Each option offers unique benefits and challenges, so take the time to thoroughly research and reflect on which path aligns best with your homeschooling vision.

-Looking for a private school experience that goes beyond traditional learning?
-At The School House Anywhere (TSHA), we go beyond textbooks to provide a well-rounded education in subjects like math, science, and language arts while integrating life skills and creative problem-solving.
+If you are looking for a private school experience that goes beyond traditional learning, then The School House Anywhere (TSHA) might be a great fit, as they go beyond textbooks to provide a well-rounded education in subjects such as math, science, and language arts, while integrating life skills and creative problem-solving.

-Our American Emergent Curriculum (AEC) ensures that students not only learn but understand the 'why' behind what they're taught, encouraging exploration and independent thought.
+Their American Emergent Curriculum (AEC) ensures that students not only learn but understand the 'why' behind what they're taught, encouraging exploration and independent thought.
 With hands-on activities, interconnected subjects, and a unique approach that nurtures both intellectual and emotional growth, TSHA offers a comprehensive education that’s unlike any other.
-Learn more about TSHA's unique private school resources today.

 Compulsory Attendance and Age Requirements for Homeschooling in Virginia